 After three days, on 9 September, the British government confirms that there are no British citizens among the hostages taken.
 Shortly after lunchtime this becomes a moot point as three Palistinians take control of BOAC flight 775 between Bahrein and Beirut while underway from Bombay to London.
 These terrorists were no part of the original plan but acted in support of the PFLP to pressure the British government in releasing Leila Khaled, who was taken prisoner in the failed hijack attempt three days earlier.
 After refuelling in Beirut Super VC10 G-ASGN is the third airplane to end up at the Jordanian desert airstrip.

 The 105 passengers and 9 crewmembers join the rest of the hostages and can only await their fate.
-Over the next days some hostages are moved to a hotel in Amman while others are released.
-The hijackers demand the release of several prisoners from different countries and to put pressure on the different governments they keep 56 hostages amongst which the flight crews and Jewish passengers.
+Over the next days some hostages are moved to a hotel in Amman while others are released, fortunately this includes the passengers of BA775 and the cabin crew.
+The hijackers demand the release of several prisoners from different countries and to put pressure on the different governments they keep 56 hostages amongst which the flight crews, including Captain Cyril Goulborn, SO John Lindsay and SEO Eric D'Eye from the VC10, and all the Jewish passengers.
 In anticipation of a strike they leave Dawson's field on 12 September and destroy the three airplanes with explosives.
 The BOAC VC10 is the first to be blown up with the 707 and DC-8 to follow.
 Images of these explosions and their aftermath are shown on television screens around the world.
 On this page Chris Mitchell explains his mixed feelings as he watched that image.

-The PFLP kept the flight crew and passengers, amongst which captain Cyril Goulborn, as prisoners in locations around Amman which were under control by the Palestinians.
+The PFLP kept their remaining hostages as prisoners in locations around Amman that were under control by the Palestinians.
 In a counter strike by the Jordanian forces some of the prisoners were released over the next few days while the last prisoners were let go in exchange for Leila Khaled and three prisoners from Switzerland at the end of the month.

 More details about this event are on the 'Incidents and Accidents' page.